 - How teaching a simple idea about the brain raises grades and productivity

 - What all great CEOs, parents, teachers, athletes know

 Mindset is a simple idea discovered by world-renowned Stanford University psychologist Carol Dweck in decades of research on achievement and success—a simple idea that makes all the difference.

 In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
 They believe that talent alone creates success—without effort.
 They’re wrong.

 Forget everything you thought you knew about how to motivate people.
 It’s wrong.
+Drive is among the best motivational books out there.
 The secret to high performance and satisfaction is the need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.
 Drawing on four decades of scientific research on human motivation, Pink exposes the mismatch between what science knows and what business does – and how that affects every aspect of our lives.

 He reveals the three elements of true motivation: